herzi/posixy/README.md

 * callback: a function which will be called after creating the link.
 The function will be invoked with one argument: null or an error.

 Create a hard link at linkLocation which points to the file at linkTarget.
 Unlike [fs.link()](http://nodejs.org/api/fs.html#fs_fs_link_srcpath_dstpath_callback), posixy.link() will fail for an already existing linkLocation.

+### posixy.mktemp(callback)

+* callback: a function which will be invoked after generating a temporary file name.
+The function will be invoked with two arguments: Beginning with null or an error followed by an object (like '{path: "…"}') or null (in case of an error).

+Create the name for a future temporary file/folder.